Invite others to collaborate in Pages on Mac

 Anyone with the link: Anyone who has the link to the shared document can tap or click the link to open the document.
 To protect it with a password, click Add Password.

-If this document already has a password, it applies to the shared document as well, so you don’t need to enter a new one.
+If the document already has a password, it applies to the shared document as well, so you don’t need to enter a new one.
 If you want to change it, click Change Password.

 Click the Permission pop-up menu, then choose an option: